plone/training/docs/plone-deployment/edit-project.md

 Go to the folder `/backend`.

-Append `pas.plugins.authomatic` to `constraints.txt`.
+Append `pas.plugins.authomatic` to `requirements.txt`.
 This installs the package too when installing Plone.

 Edit file `instance.yml`.
 In there is a line `package_includes: ['plone_conference']`.
 This loads the package configuration when starting Plone Backend.
 Append `pas.plugins.authomatic` to the array.
-Afterwars its looks like so:
+Afterward it looks like so:

 ```
 default_context: